Well Water Safety

 If you want to know more about private wells, you can check out our information package for owners of private wells – “How Well Is Your Well?”

-For more information on test your drinking water or to speak with a Public Health Inspector, call Peterborough Public Health.
+For more information on testing your drinking water or to speak with a Public Health Inspector, call Peterborough Public Health.

 Water samples can be dropped off at the following locations:

-- Havelock-Belmont-Methuen Township Office at 1 Ottawa St., Havelock from Monday through Thursday between 8:30 a.m. and 4:30 p.m.
+- Havelock-Belmont-Methuen Township Office at 1 Ottawa St., Havelock.
+Monday through Thursday between 8:30 a.m. and 4:30 p.m